corentinlger/corentinlger.github.io/content/en/about/index.md

 ---
 title: "About"
-description: "Hi !
-I'm Corentin Leger, a french student in 'Cognitique', particularly interested in AI and Reinforcement Learning "
+description: "Hello I'm Corentin, an AI research engineer particularly interested in Reinforcement Learning and Cognitive Sciences "
 featured_image: '/images/1_7E8kYKb-Zr9CqjcNzHNhMA.jpeg'
 menu:
   main:
     weight: 1
 ---

-I'm a 23-year-old student passionate about humans, science, sports, and learning new things.
-I integrated ENSC, a French engineering school focused on the association between cognitive and computer sciences, including AI, human-machine interaction, and UX.
-My interest in cognitive sciences was sparked by a high school project supervised by a neuroscience researcher and further fueled by a memoir on 'Stress and Addiction' during preparatory class.
+I'm a 23-year-old engineer passionate about humans, science, and learning new things in general.
+I graduated from ENSC, a French engineering school focused on the synergy between cognitive and computer sciences.
+My interest in these fields was originally sparked by a high school project supervised by a neuroscience researcher.

-During an exchange semester in Canada, I discovered artificial intelligence and data science, which led me to delve deeper into these fields by doing a data science internship and then my final year at ENSEIRB MATMECA.
-Working with Inria researchers, I explored the combination of reinforcement learning and symbolic AI.
+During this school, my curiosity led me to do an exchange semester in Canada, where I discovered with more depth artificial intelligence and data science, and decided to do a data science internship the same year.
+I did another exchange the next semester at ENSEIRB MATMECA to specialize in artificial intelligence, which allowed me to get my first research experience.
+This project aimed to explored the association of Reinforcement Learning and symbolic AI with Inria PhDs and researchers.

-Now, I'm pursuing a Deep Reinforcement Learning research internship at Inria between Flowers and Mnemosyne teams.
-My research theme is currently "evolving Reservoirs for Meta-Reinforcement Learning".
+I'm now a research intern at Inria between Flowers and Mnemosyne teams, where I study the combination of meta Reinforcement Learning, evolutionary algorithms and Reservoir Computing.

-If you're interested in collaborating on reinforcement learning or related research projects, feel free to reach out!
+I also love sport, and play volley-ball at a national level.